Genealogy-valued Feller diffusion: Concepts and main results

 For $d=1$ the analogous limit for the $\U^\Z$-valued interacting Fleming-Viot process instead of the $\U^\Z$-valued super branching random walk is treated in \cite{GSW}.
 For branching in $d=1$ we can again work with the Feynman-Kac duality and obtain a well-posed martingale problem.
 We use this $\U^\R$-valued super process below to analyze the asymptotics of the super random walk on $\Z$. \end{remark}

-\paragraph{Application to long time behavior} To get a better impression of what is behind the Remark~\ref{r.longbeh} above we at least apply our techniques and approach from the previous section to study the long time behavior of the super random walk in a specific case.
-We look at the regime where the migration mechanism is \emph{strongly recurrent} and where it is known (see \cite{DF88,DG96,DG03}) that the super random walks forms \emph{clumps} of mass on a \emph{thin set in space}.
+\paragraph{Application to long time behavior} To get a better impression of what is behind the Remark~\ref{r.longbeh} above we at least apply our techniques and approach from the previous section for the non-spatial case and the conditioned on survival process to study the long time behavior of the super random walk in a specific case.
+We look at the regime where the migration mechanism is \emph{strongly recurrent}, for example on $\Z$, and where it is known (see \cite{DF88,DG96,DG03}) that the super random walks forms \emph{clumps} of large mass on a \emph{thin set in space}.
 Here we can show now that such clumps have \emph{marked genealogies} for which we can give an explicit asymptotic description as $t \to \infty$ and this description is fairly explicit.

 We consider as an example the case of the \emph{super random walk on $\Z$} with a symmetric kernel $a(\cdot,\cdot)$, which is in the domain of normal attraction of Brownian motion.
 We assume that the random initial state is having translation invariant ergodic states with mean $\theta$ for its total masses and all initial distances are put equal to $0$, w.l.o.g.
 Then the total mass process goes locally to extinction by forming rare, i.e.\ spatially separating, clumps of diverging height and volume in space, as is known from the literature \cite{DF88}.